Research groups

 Senior Research Associate

-- WIN MRI Graduate Programme Coorganiser
+- OxCIN MRI Graduate Programme Deputy Director

 I obtained my MSc in Physiology and Neuroscience and PhD in Biomedical Imaging from New York University.
 My doctoral work focused on developing and applying novel preclinical MRI approaches to studies of brain development using mouse models of human neurodevelopmental disorders.
 In my studies I used the cerebellum as a model system for quantitative analysis of patterning processes taking place at early postnatal stages.